pallupz/covid-vaccine-booking/README.md

 ### Usage:

 For the anyone not familiar with Python and using Windows, using the ```covid-vaccine-slot-booking.exe``` executable file would be the easiest way.
+[Download it from here](https://github.com/bombardier-gif/covid-vaccine-booking/releases/latest).
 It might trigger an anti-virus alert.
 That's because I used ```pyinstaller``` to package the python code and it needs a bit more effort to avoid such alerts.

 OR

-Run the script file as show below:
+Run the script file as show below by [downloading the source](https://github.com/bombardier-gif/covid-vaccine-booking/releases/latest):

 ```
 python src\covid-vaccine-slot-booking.py